 Budget travel tips

-Try carrying home made food with you if traveling to shorter distances.
-For longer routes, ensure the hygiene for any edible item that you consume.
+Try carrying homemade food with you if travelling to shorter distances.
+For longer routes, ensure the hygiene of any edible item that you consume.
 Remember, your health is always in your own hands.

 family trip to velankanni